7 Habits of very organized people

 Achieving order in your life doesn’t mean being perfect.
 That’s not realistic.
 Getting organized is not an event; it’s a process that happens over time.
-Like changing your eating or exercising habits, it sometimes involves behavioral changes and routines.
+Like changing your eating or exercise habits, it sometimes involves behavioural changes and routines.

 Is being unrealistic by spending so much time on a task that it deprives other important tasks of sufficient time.

 Is doing the best job you can with the time and resources at your disposal.

 Being organized has less to do with the way an environment looks than how effectively it functions.
 If a person can find what they need when they need it, feels unencumbered in achieving his or her goals, and is happy in his or her space, then that person is well organized.